liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/dev-studio/100-gradle-in-dev-studio.markdown

 Most of Dev Studio's wizards rely on your usage of Liferay Workspace.
 This is for good reason; it's the recommended developer environment for Liferay projects.
-You can, however, create pure Gradle projects and manually configure them to be deployable to @product@.
+You can, however, create pure Gradle projects and manually configure them to be deployable to @sharepoint@.

 You can create a pure Gradle project by using the Gradle Project wizard.